Guide

 3. Gym Partnerships

 Rehab therapists can also use their vast understanding of anatomy, physiology, and neurological conditions to serve individuals in a gym setting, helping to connect those individuals who have neuro or mobility issues to gym routines that meet their needs.
-Got a specific niche?
+Do you have a specific niche?
 This model isn’t exclusive to the traditional gym setting.
 Many specialty gyms—such as “neuro gyms” and “autism gyms”—benefit from the expertise of a physical therapist.
-And of course, splitting the rent with a gym is definitely a budget-friendly option.
+And of course, splitting the rent with a gym is a budget-friendly option.

 Legal Considerations

-If you decide a gym partnership is the best option for you, there are a few things to consider before you dive in.
-Therapists working in gym settings must take extra precautions because, as we mention in this post, “if the therapist’s qualifications include the skills necessary to administer aid in an emergency situation or detect early risk factors for certain health issues, then he or she could be held legally accountable for failing to do so.”
+If you decide a gym partnership is the best option for you, there are a few things to consider before you dive in headfirst.
+Therapists working in gym settings must take extra precautions because, as we mention in Real Talk: The Downside of Providing Wellness Services in Rehab Therapy, “if the therapist’s qualifications include the skills necessary to administer aid in an emergency situation or detect early risk factors for certain health issues, then he or she could be held legally accountable for failing to do so.”
 That said, non-medical professionals—like massage therapists and personal trainers—do not hold the same liability.
 So, make sure you’ve covered all of your legal bases before you commit to partnering with a gym.

 4. Corporate Office Settings

 Many large and forward-thinking companies have their own onsite clinics, which often include physical therapists.
 Not only does this approach offer a lot of flexibility for providers, but it’s also incredibly convenient for patients.
-Plus, on-site clinics eliminate the need for patients to travel to and from their appointments (thus saving them time), and it typically results in lower-than-average copays (thus saving patients money).
+Not only that, but on-site clinics eliminate the need for patients to travel to and from their appointments (thus saving them time), and it typically results in lower-than-average copays (thus saving patients money).

 5. Niche Physical Therapy Clinics